-An important element is the extent to which a method can accurately detect and or quantify the targeted analyte in the milieu of nucleic acids, proteins and/or antibodies in the test matrix.
+Selectivity: an important element is the extent to which a method can accurately detect and or quantify the targeted analyte in the milieu of nucleic acids, proteins and/or antibodies in the test matrix.
 This is sometimes termed 'selectivity'.
 An example is the use of reference samples for tests that are designed to differentiate infected from vaccinated animals (DIVA tests).

 Reference samples need to be selected and tested from i) non-infected/non-vaccinated, ii) non-infected/vaccinated, iii) infected/non-vaccinated, and iv) infected/vaccinated animals.
-These samples may be collected under field conditions but it is important that an accurate history be collected, ideally with respect to the animals, but at least to the herds involved, including vaccination practices and disease occurrences.
-Alternatively, it may be necessary to produce this material in experiments like those described in Section A.2.2 of this chapter, but including a combination of experimentally vaccinated and challenged animals.
-It is important to avoid use of the vaccine as capture antigen in the assay (e.g. indirect enzyme-linked immunosorbent assay [I-ELISA]), because carrier proteins in the vaccine may stimulate non-specific antibody responses in vaccinated animals that may be detected in ELISA leading to false positives in the assay.
-Similarly to the comparative approach described above with respect to ASe, at least five animals in each group should be considered.
-For smaller host species, this number may need to be increased in order to collect sufficient reference material.
+These samples may be collected under field conditions but it is important that an accurate history be collected, ideally with respect to the animals, but at least to the herds involved, including vaccination practices and disease occurrences (Figure 2).
+Alternatively, it may be necessary to produce this material in experiments like those described in Section A.2.2 of this chapter, including a combination of experimentally vaccinated and challenged animals.
+Application of the 3 Rs (replacement, reduction and refinement) aims to avoid or minimise the number of animals used in experiments.
+For enzyme-linked immunosorbent assays (ELISAs), it is important to avoid use of the vaccine as capture antigen in the assay (e.g. indirect ELISA), because carrier proteins in the vaccine may stimulate non-specific antibody responses in vaccinated animals that may be detected in ELISA, leading to false positives in the assay.
 Depending on the DIVA test, a single experiment could be designed to assess aspects of both ASe and ASp.

-A second element, sometimes termed 'exclusivity', is the capacity of the assay to detect an analyte or genomic sequence that is unique to a targeted organism, and excludes all other other known organisms that are potentially cross-reactive.
+Exclusivity is the capacity of the assay to detect an analyte or genomic sequence that is unique to a targeted organism, and excludes all other other known organisms that are potentially cross-reactive.
 This is especially true in serological assays where there are many examples of antigens expressed by other organisms that are capable of eliciting cross-reacting antibody.
-An attempt should be made to obtain reference samples from documented cases of infections and/or organisms that may be cross-reactive.
+An attempt should be made to obtain reference samples from documented cases of infections or organisms that may be cross-reactive.
 Depending on the type of assay, these reference materials may represent the organism itself, host-derived samples, or genomic sequences.
 A profile for the exclusivity of the assay should be established, and expanded on a continual basis as potentially cross-reactive organisms arise.

-Thirdly, a critical design consideration relates to the capacity of an assay to detect one or several strains or serovars of a species, several species of a genus, or a similar grouping of closely related organisms or antibodies.
+Inclusivity relates to the capacity of an assay to detect one or several strains or serovars of a species, several species of a genus, or a similar grouping of closely related viruses, bacteria or antibodies.
 This defines the scope of detection and thus the fitness for purpose.
 Reference samples are required to define the scope of the assay.
 If for example an assay is developed as a screening test to detect all known genotypes or serotypes of a virus, then reference samples from each representative type should be tested.
 As new lineages or serotype variants arise, they too should be tested as part of the test profile, which should be updated on an ongoing basis.

-2. Analytical accuracy of adjunct tests (WOAH Validation Standard, Section B.1.4)
+2. Analytical accuracy of ancillary tests (Chapter 1.1.6, Section B.1.4)